COT6900/DavidBruck/Week4/README.md

 #### Problem 2

 **Note:** inductive reasoning does not display well on GitHub.com since it does not have a mathematic $\LaTeX$ plugin.
-I will be providing PDFs rendered from [Typora](https://typora.io/), which an also be used to view the README.md.
+I will be providing PDFs rendered from [Typora](https://typora.io/), which can also be used to view the README.md.

 Book definitions: